rushfive/RunInfoBuilder/README.md

 - `TRunInfo` is the `RunInfo` class the property is associated to.
 - `TProperty` represents the type of the mapped `RunInfo` property.

-Property argument's take the next single program argument, then attempts to parse and bind it to the configured `RunInfo` property.
-Its' properties are:
+Property argument's take the next single program argument, then attempts to parse and bind it to the configured `RunInfo` property

+_An exception is thrown if the program argument cannot be parsed into a `TProperty` type_

+Properties:
 - `HelpToken` (`string`) - The text that appears in the help menu representing this `PropertyArgument`.
 It should be short and succinct.
 For example, a `HelpToken` could be `"<string>"`, indicating to the user that this `PropertyArgument` binds to a string property.
 - `Property` (`Expression<Func<TRunInfo, TProperty>>`) - An expression representing the `RunInfo` property the parsed value will be bound to.
 - `OnProcess` (`Func<TProperty, ProcessStageResult>`) - An optional custom callback that is invoked after a valid value has been parsed.
 The callback will be invoked with that value as its single argument, and return a `ProcessStageResult`.
 If the callback returns `ProcessResult.End`, processing will stop __before__ the parsed value is bound to the property.